Understanding Carpal Tunnel Syndrome as a Work Injury

 Carpal tunnel syndrome is a common workplace injury that affects many individuals in Delaware.
 While many think of it as just a bit of wrist pain, there’s a lot more to it that makes it a much more painful disability.
 Learn more about carpal tunnel syndrome as a workplace injury, including its causes, symptoms, legal implications, and the importance of seeking legal representation if you’re suffering.
-Most importantly, if you have experienced carpal tunnel syndrome due to your work, Rhoades & Morrow is here to provide great legal assistance in navigating workers’ compensation claims.
+Most importantly, if you have experienced carpal tunnel syndrome due to your work, Rhoades & Morrow is here to provide legal assistance in navigating workers’ compensation claims.

 Causes and Symptoms of Carpal Tunnel Syndrome